Story Maps in San Diego

-The most fun thing about “Story Maps” starting to take hold in practice is watching all of the different methods unfold.
-Although there’s still not a Wikipedia page for “Story Maps” it is fairly well accepted that the term was coined by Allen Carroll, former Chief Cartographer at National Geographic and current ESRI Storytelling Program Manager.
-These stories can be told through the use of ESRI’s Map Story tool, and also through any other interactive web map based portal — including making one from scratch with Leaflet and Mapbox — many different tools are available for creating a visualization and tell a story.
+The most enjoyable thing about “Story Maps” becoming a popular tool in practice is watching all of the different methods unfold.
+Although there is not a Wikipedia page for “Story Maps” yet, it is fairly well accepted that the term was coined by Allen Carroll, former Chief Cartographer at National Geographic and current ESRI Storytelling Program Manager.
+These stories can be told through the use of ESRI’s Map Story tool, and any other interactive web map-based portal.
+Many different tools are available for creating visualizations in order to tell a story, including making one from scratch with Leaflet and Mapbox.

-These three visualizations were discovered as the Xentity team recently geared up for the 2016 International Map Industry Association conference.
-The IMIA is a group of business owners and industry leaders in the global map community, and Xentity organized and sponsored a session entitled “The Business of Building Apps with Open Data”.
+These visualizations were discovered as Xentity recently geared up for the 2016 International Map Industry Association (IMIA) conference.
+The IMIA is a group of business owners and industry leaders in the global map community.
+Xentity organized and sponsored a session entitled “The Business of Building Apps with Open Data”.

-Being map professionals, it is not uncommon for our friends and colleagues to share their trip suggestions in map format, but when three distinctly different sources presented their San Diego Perspectives, it became apparent that this blog post was inevitable.
-Each of the titles have been selected from how they were originally shared.
+As map professionals, it is not uncommon for our friends and colleagues to share their trip suggestions in map format.
+However, when three distinctly different sources presented their San Diego perspectives, it became apparent that this blog post was inevitable.
+Each title was selected from how they were originally shared.

 SAANNNNN DIEGO – Google Platform

 This perspective is from the author Patrick Collins, a colleague of ours who works in the Colorado Department of Local Affairs.
-Patric is a Designer and a Technologist, and not a map maker by trade, so it is most interesting that he chose Google as his platform of choice.
-Take note of some very interesting ways that Patrick has made the content of this map extra special, including this tidbit, ”not all of the restaurants/bars on my map are created equal.
-There are some fancy places, some not fancy places, some total dives…Google them before you head out.”
-Patrick’s map also came with a thorough tour guide to the city that was most excellent, but for the sake of not being too tangential the super short version is included below.
-What is most interesting from a map perspective is Patrick’s use of the Google Platform, as he is not technically a map professional by trade, but as he agreed, the concept of telling a story with a map rings true whether you’re familiar with the concept of “Story Map” or not.
+Patrick is a designer and technologist, not a map maker by trade, so it is interesting that he chose Google as his platform.
+Take note of some very interesting ways that Patrick has made the content of this map extra special.
+In particular, he had this tidbit, ”not all of the restaurants/bars on my map are created equal.
+There are some fancy places, some not-so fancy places, some total dives…Google them before you head out.”
+Patrick’s map also came with a thorough, excellent tour guide to the city.
+For the sake of not being too tangential the super short version is included below.

 From Patrick: “Hanna’s Gourmet – a little restaurant, that has an EXCELLENT brunch.
 I bet their dinner is also really great.
 But for brunch, GET THE CHILIQUILES.
 The tomatillo sauce and awesome tortilla chips were maybe the best food I had.
 James Coffee Co. – this was my coffee snob traveling partner’s favorite coffee shop.
 3rd wave, hipster centric, but with real great coffee.
 Torrey Pines Gliderport – this is awesome if there’s a breeze and people are out there.
 If not, it’s really pretty.
 The gliderport is where people launch paragliders off the cliffs by the ocean and then float around and down to the beach.
 Bonus tip: Black’s Beach, San Diego County’s only clothing optional beach, is right below it.
 The hike down is a bit of a trek, but if Torrey Pines beach is packed, Black’s is usually a great, more chill alternative.
 Also, the Scripps Institute has a really cool courtyard/architecture and it’s right up the road.
 Sunset Cliffs/Point Loma – I really loved Sunset Cliffs, totally worth it for the exceptional sunset.
 California Burrito – Just get one.
 There are so many places to get them at, a couple really revered joints too.
 We had them at Lucha Libre (go to the location on University), which I loved.
 Steak/Shrimp one was so insanely excellent.”